-Want to improve your night photography?
+Want to see and photograph the planets and stars?
 These are the accessories that will make a real practical difference

 Image by eberhard grossgasteiger.

 When it comes to photography, there's nothing like the night sky!
 The skies above us are full of fantastic subjects, glorious celestial objects that are more within our reach than ever, thanks to advances in astronomical technology.
 Deep-space objects impossibly far away can now be brought into sharp focus with the right technique and a little patience, and even objects in our solar system like our fellow planets can be photographed in more detail than ever before.